Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

 1. Check the **Footer** is always fixed at the bottom of the page.
 2. Click the **Instagram** link, check if it opens my Instagram login page on a different tab.
-3. Click the **Youtube** link, check if it opens the youtube login page on a different tab.
+3. Click the **YouTube** link, check if it opens the youtube login page on a different tab.
 4. Click the **Facebook** link, check if it open the Facebook login page on a different tab.
 5. Check the copyright display.
 6. Go to the mobile view and check for **responsiveness**.